How to Create Competitor Comparison Pages That Win in AI Search

 Our study showed that while user-generated blogs and forums saw a steep decline in citations, structured review sites like G2 and Capterra saw a modest increase.

-Gemini appears to trust aggregated, structured reviews more than individual, long-form blog posts.
+For comparison queries, AI models heavily weigh structured consensus more than individual, long-form blog posts.
 Embedding direct quotes, ratings, and even screenshots from these platforms on your comparison page adds a layer of third-party validation.
 When you claim a high customer satisfaction score, link directly to the G2 or Capterra page that proves it.
 This practice of clear sourcing aligns with Google's E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness) guidelines and sends powerful trust signals to AI models.

 Traditional SEO for comparison pages focused on keyword targeting and user experience.
-Generative Engine Optimization (GEO) adds a critical third layer: machine readability.
+Answer Engine Optimization (AEO) adds a critical third layer: machine readability.
 The goal is no longer just to rank, but to become a cited, trusted source within the AI's answer itself.

-Based on our findings, here is a GEO checklist for your comparison pages:
+Based on our findings, here is an AEO checklist for your comparison pages:

 - Own the Asset: Host the comparison on your own domain.
 This capitalizes on the AI's preference for self-sourced content and gives you narrative control.